syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 {% endhighlight %}
 {% endtabs %}

-## How to check whether current cell is in editing mode
+## How to check whether the current cell is in editing mode

-You can check whether current cell is in editing or not by using `DataGridController.isCurrentCellInEditing` property.
+You can check whether the current cell is in editing mode or not by using the `DataGridController.isCurrentCellInEditing` property.

 {% tabs %}
 {% highlight dart %}